Jedmeyer/webserver/README.md

-The project satisfies the basic assignment: a webserver that recieves GET requests and sends the recieved file.
+A webserver that recieves GET requests and sends the recieved file.

 Advanced features: